fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 Running `dpkg -l | grep exfat` causes this error `E: Sub-process /usr/bin/dpkg returned an error code (1)`

 It looks like there might be an issue with the **dpkg** package manager.
-Let’s try a few steps to fix this issue:
+Let’s try a few steps to fix this issue.

 ### 1. Fix Broken Packages
 First, let's ensure that no packages are broken.
-Run the following commands to fix any issues:
+Run the following commands to fix any issues.

 ```bash
 sudo apt --fix-broken install
 ```

 This command will attempt to repair broken packages.
-After that, update the package list again:
+After that, update the package list again.

 ```bash
 sudo apt update
 ```

 ### 2. Reinstall exFAT Packages
-After repairing any issues with `dpkg`, try reinstalling the exFAT packages:
+After repairing any issues with `dpkg`, try reinstalling the exFAT packages.

 ```bash
 sudo apt install --reinstall exfat-fuse exfat-utils
 ```

 ### 3. Check dpkg Status
-Once the packages are reinstalled, check if `dpkg` is working fine:
+Once the packages are reinstalled, check if `dpkg` is working fine.

 ```bash
 dpkg -l | grep exfat